stefanprodan/timoni/docs/bundle-secrets.md

 ## SOPS secrets

 When using [SOPS](https://github.com/getsops/sops),
-we can decrypt the secrets and pipe those values to env vars, then use `--runtime-from-env`.
+we can decrypt the secrets and [inject](https://github.com/getsops/sops#passing-secrets-to-other-processes) those values to env vars, then use `--runtime-from-env`.

 Another option is to extract the secret values of a Timoni Bundle to an YAML or JSON file,